 Before we get to the tips, let’s talk about where you should put CTAs on your site or in your emails.

 Believe it or not, there has been a lot of research into where you should put CTAs.
-On a website, it should be above the fold.
-That means that people shouldn’t have to scroll at all to see your CTA.
-Many people think it’s best to put one above the fold and at the bottom of the page.
+On a website, it should be located ‘above the fold’, meaning that it should be on the top part of the page and people shouldn’t have to scroll at all to see your CTA.
+It may also be a good idea to add one at the bottom of the page, as well as above the fold.
 Whether you have a CTA in the footer of your site so it’s visible on every page or you put a custom CTA on every post or page is up to you.

 In the example below, Capital Business Solutions client Cincinnati Museum Center put a CTA button for their featured exhibit on the front page above the fold, making it easy for visitors to get their tickets.